Fuzhounese Americans: Restaurants

 Many Chinese restaurant owners and workers are from Fuzhou.
-The Chinatown buses system originated as a means to transport workers from New York City to various parts of the East Coast, Midwest, and also parts of the southeastern United States.
+Chinatown bus lines originated as a means to transport workers from New York City to various parts of the East Coast, Midwest, and also parts of the southeastern United States.
 Restaurant owners usually adopted the established American Chinese cuisine, which is somewhat based on Cantonese cuisine, rather than serving Fujian cuisine.
 These restaurants are usually all-you-can-eat buffets and take-out restaurants.

+Through the 1990s, there was a trend of Chinese immigrants, especially of Fujian ancestry, opening Japanese-style restaurants such as sushi restaurants on the East Coast.
+This has been attributed to overcompetition in the Chinese-style cuisine sector, and because of the higher price point at which the American public pays for Japanese-style cuisine.
+In such establishments, there has emerged a tendency for the managers to be non-Fuzhounese, but the majority of the other staff to be Fuzhounese.
+This reflects a control strategy to balance two situations: the obligation to involve family in the operation of the business, and the prevention of collusion between the manager and the staff against the owner.

+Bus lines

+A large proportion of these discount intercity bus services in the United States are operated by Fuzhounese Americans.
+Destinations include most major cities, especially those with Chinatowns, as well as casinos popular with Asian Americans.
+Despite increased regulation and crackdowns in the early 2010s, they have been credited for pioneering the curbside carrier model of intercity bus operation, as well as having been touted as "an authentic urban experience" for travellers.

 Other

 Many Fuzhounese people also work in the Chinatown garment industry.
 With time, however, the Fuzhounese population has become upwardly mobile in socioeconomic status.
 Second-generation Fuzhounese have high rates of educational attainment and often work in professional occupations like tech and finance.

 Locations

-Hokchiu people in the US are almost singularly concentrated in the New York metropolitan area, unlike other Chinese Americans and Asian American groups.
+Hokchiu people in the U.S. are almost singularly concentrated in the New York metropolitan area, unlike other Chinese Americans and East Asian American groups.
 The number of Fuzhounese in New York City and nationwide is notably difficult to enumerate precisely, since as many as 50% of Fuzhounese immigrants are undocumented and may be reluctant to respond to census-takers.
 One estimate put the number of Fuzhou people in New York City at over 70,000; however, Einhorn in 1994 estimated that as many as 100,000 Fujianese were living in New York at the time, and that an additional 10,000 were arriving each year.
 Data from the 2005–2009 American Community Survey suggests there are around 1,450 Fuzhou speakers in the United States, although the number is likely to be far greater as most respondents simply wrote "Chinese".